marnick-s/stoplicht-simulator/readme.md

 ``pip install -r requirements.txt``

 # Starting the simulator
+Before starting the simulator, make sure you have enabled the Python virtual environment using this command:

+``.\.venv\Scripts\activate``

+After that, (.venv) will appear in the command line.

 Run the following command to start the simulator.

 ``python main.py``

-Before starting the simulator, make sure you have enabled the Python virtual environment using this command:

-``.\.venv\Scripts\activate``